-Welcome to the web site of Levandowski and Associates, a regional law firm, that has focused on personal injury and wrongful death cases for 25 years.
+Welcome to the web site of Levandowski and Associates, a Sole practitioner who associates with other attorneys outside my office to assist in resolving your case.
+We have focused on personal injury and wrongful death cases for 25 years.
 We have helped thousands of injured people receive fair and just settlements and awards.
 Sometimes this requires filing a lawsuit and even a trial, but often with our experience we can negotiate a good settlement saving our clients time and money.

 Our objectives are:

 - To energetically fight for the rights of our clients, people who have been injured due to the fault of others, and to do so with honesty, integrity, compassion and excellence.
 We will do this while minimizing cost and maximizing the compensation to our client.

 To develop a practice where our clients know from day one that we understand the importance of their case and take it as seriously as they do.
 Where our clients know that anything that is said or done is totally confidential.

 To eliminate our client’s frustrations and stress with their claims by handling the details for them so they may concentrate on getting well.
 These details include dealing with tough insurance companies, working with health care providers, and helping resolve property damage claims.

 If this sounds like the type of relationship and legal representation that you have been looking for please give us a call.

 Port Orchard 360-876-0150

 Levandowski and Associates has specialized in Personal Injury Cases for over 25 years.
 Personal injury claims are called torts and are classified into three broad categories - negligence torts, intentional torts and strict (or absolute liability) torts.